timotejroiko/country-region-list/README.md

                 fips: string // fips region code
                 gn: string // geonames region code,
                 wiki: string // wikipedia page id
-                names: Array<string> // array of names for this region, deduplicated, all languages
+                names: string[] // array of names for this region, deduplicated, all languages
                 langs: { // object of available languages with 2-digit ISO 639-1 codes as keys
-                    [lang]: number, // values are indexes for finding the correct name in the names array ...
+                    <lang>: number, // values are indexes for finding the correct name in the names array
+                    ...
                 }
             },